LCC-CIT/CS295N-CourseMaterials/Labs/Lab01/Lab01-DefaultMvcSite.md

    - Invite your lab partners and your instructor to be collaborators on the repository.
 You can send a message to each of your lab partners to let them know your GitHub user name and/or email address so they can use it to add you as a collaborator.
 2. Follow the instructions in, [Getting Started with ASP.NET Core MVC](https://docs.microsoft.com/en-us/aspnet/core/tutorials/first-mvc-app/start-mvc?view=aspnetcore-10.0&tabs=visual-studio) to create a web site in the working directory of your local Git repository.

+   -  Instead of choosing .NET 9.0 as the framework, choose .NET 10.0
    -  Instead of naming the project "MVCMovie", name it something that reflects the purpose of your site, like "AllAboutPigeons".
    - Change the home page so that it has a title and one or two sentences appropriate to the type of site corresponding to the lab assignment group you are in.